Assize of Arms of 1181: Background

-Henry II came from a Norman line of kings and inherited the kingship of England which had fallen into Norman's hands after the Battle of Hastings in 1066.

-England had been a unified nation for only a short time before this.
-It had been successfully invaded and conquered with military power from Roman Empire, with periodic incursions from Gaul, over about 400 years.
-This was followed by periodic waves of Viking invasions.
-It was not until the end of the first millennium that England had become unified by the conjoining of various local kingdoms and defeat of the many kingdoms in Northern and Eastern England paying Danegeld and having some ties (which became quite loose over time) to Viking kings on the continent.
-It is not clear cut who was the first King of England.
-Offa and Athelstan are strong candidates.
-History would have told Henry of the earlier Viking invasions along the North Sea, the English Channel (including Normandy) and the Irish Sea (Ireland and Wales).
-Because his immediate ancestors had themselves conquered England, he was well aware of the potential for external threats to his kingdom, as well as the more common risk of divided loyalties among those beneath him.

 The Norman invasion of 1066 led to the introduction to England of a very structural form of feudalism.
 This was a strong social hierarchy with the king at its apex with most people owing fealty to another.
-The Norman and Viking armies had been very loose gatherings of fighting men, and looting and pillage was common among them, and therefore, as far as their kings were concerned, had only loose loyalties to them.
-Their armies did not match the power, might, and discipline of the Roman army that had been formed a thousand years earlier.
+The Norman, Anglo-Saxon and Viking armies had been very loose gatherings of fighting men, and looting and pillage was common among them, and therefore, as far as their kings were concerned, these forces had only loose loyalties to them.

-The power of the Norman kings ruling at that time in England was not founded on any form of standing army.
-If a king needed to raise forces this would often have to be mercenary forces paid for by the king or his followers.
+The power of the Norman kings ruling at that time in England was not founded therefore on any form of standing army.
+If a king needed to raise forces this would often have to be mercenary or professional forces paid for by the king or his followers.
 The Assize of Arms needs to be seen in this context.
-Although it did not create a standing army in the modern sense, it did lay down conditions which would enable the King to call up a fighting force at any time which would be adequately armed to preserve the social order within the country and to ward off any external threat and did not require any formal form of taxation to achieve this.
+Although it did not create a standing army in the modern sense, it did lay down conditions which would enable the King to call up a fighting force at any time without the need for any formal form of taxation, which would be adequately armed to preserve social order within the country or to ward off any external threats.